-- 4 To add a mailnode, you have two options: - To add a single mailnode Right-click Scalix Mailnodes and select Add.
-Type the name of the node in the window. - To add multiple mailnodes Right-click Scalix Mailnodes and select Import.
-Browse to the location of the file containing the list of mailnodes. - 5 To add a domain, you have two options: - To add a single mailnode Right-click Scalix Domains and select Add.
-Type the name of the node in the window. - To add multiple mailnodes Right-click Scalix Domains and select Import.
-Browse to the location of the file containing the list of mailnodes.
+4 To add a mailnode, you have two options:

+- To add a single mailnode -Right-click Scalix Mailnodes and select ADD.
+Typt the name of the node in the window - To add multiple mailnodes Right-click Scalix Mailnodes and select import.
+Browse to the location of the file containing the list of mailnodes

+5. To add a domain, you have two options:

+- To add single domain Right-click Scalix Domains and select ADD.
+Type name of the node in the window. - To add multiple domains- Right-click Scalix-Domains and select import.
+Browse to the location of the file containing the list of domains